• Recipes

 Make-Ahead & Storage

-You can make the cake and the frosting the day before you wish to serve it.
+Make-Ahead: You can prepare the cake and frosting the day before serving.
 On the day you want to serve the cake, frost it and decorate it with strawberries.
-Refrigerate any leftover cake.

 Calories: 559kcal | Carbohydrates: 75g | Protein: 10g | Fat: 25g | Saturated Fat: 9g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 10g | Trans Fat: 0.04g | Cholesterol: 121mg | Sodium: 363mg | Potassium: 412mg | Fiber: 3g | Sugar: 51g | Vitamin A: 463IU | Vitamin C: 53mg | Calcium: 123mg | Iron: 1mg